Top Cat Begins

-Top Cat Begins (also known in Spanish as Don Gato: El Inicio de la Pandilla, Top Cat: The Start of the Gang) is a 2015 computer-animated comedy film produced by Ánima Estudios and distributed by Warner Bros.
-Pictures in Mexico with portions outsourced to Prana Studios and Discreet Arts Productions in India.
-Based on the Hanna-Barbera animated television series Top Cat, this film is a prequel to both the series and the previous film, taking place before Top Cat met his gang.
+Top Cat Begins (Don Gato: El Inicio de la Pandilla) is a 2015 computer-animated comedy film produced by Ánima Estudios and distributed by Warner Bros.
+Pictures in Mexico, with additional animation and visual effects provided by Prana Studios and Discreet Arts Productions in India.
+Based on the Hanna-Barbera animated television series Top Cat, it is a prequel to both the series and the previous film, Top Cat: The Movie, taking place before Top Cat met his gang.

-The film was first released in Mexico on October 30, 2015, where it was moderately successful, while underperforming its more successful predecessor, and has grossed $54.1 million pesos.

-Internationally, the film was later released in the United Kingdom on May 27, 2016, distributed by Kaleidoscope Film Distribution and Warner Bros.
-UK, where it was met with negative reviews and was a major box office bomb.

-The film was released in limited form on September 29, 2017, in the United States and later on October 10 in home video and digital platforms, distributed by Viva Pictures.
-The film has grossed a worldwide total of $4.6 million on an $8 million budget.
+The film was released in Mexico on October 30, 2015, where it grossed a total of $54.1 million domestically, underperforming its more successful predecessor.
+The film was later released in the United Kingdom on May 27, 2016, where it was distributed by Kaleidoscope Film Distribution and Warner Bros.
+UK, and received a home media release in the United States on September 29, 2017, where it was distributed by Viva Pictures.
+The film received negative reviews and was a box office bomb, earning a worldwide total of $4.6 million on an $8 million budget.